+Try these Thanksgiving crafts and activities for kids that bring Thanksgiving history alive.
 The busy holiday season is the perfect time for introducing history in the classroom.
 Students are naturally excited and filled with anticipation.
-Take advantage of this winning combination by providing hands-on activities and projects that bring Thanksgiving history alive!

 Use resources that explore what the historical event was really like on a personal level, to develop context and background information.
 The following picture books by Kate Waters and Russ Kendall are a few of my favorites.
 They have real photographs of children reenacting how everyday life might have been during the Mayflower voyage and Pilgrim times.